By Jerry Huffman

 The slice of onion is optional.
 The free breath mint is not.

 Uplands Cheese in Dodgeville, which makes only two cheeses, is the Green Bay Packers of cheesemaking.
 Winning the Best of Show Award three times, their Pleasant Ridge Reserve has won more honors than any other cheese in America.

 Their Rush Creek Reserve is shaped in a spruce bark form which also gives the soft cheese a slightly woody flavor.
 Our cheese guru says the soft cheese is so good, you should use a spoon instead of a knife.

 Milk from these happy cows becomes cheese within five hours.
-Gouda is the house speciality, but Marieke's unusual flavors such as pesto, truffle, or honey and clover make it worth the trip.
+Gouda is the house speciality, but Marieke's seasonal flavors such as cumin, black pepper, or honey clover make it worth the trip.

 The Roelli family has been making cheese in Shullsburg for close to 100 years.
 Fourth-generation artisan Chris Roelli is one of Wisconsin’s Master Cheesemakers, and the family-run business specializes in original recipe cheeses like Dumbarton Blue, Red Rock and Little Mountain.

 Interestingly, the family reduced the size of their original operation so the focus would always stay on the handcrafted, smaller batch cheeses.

 Goat and Sheep Milk Cheeses